 We have entered into a firm, fixed price, indefinite quantity contract with the Surface Deployment and Distribution Command ("SDDC") to supply leased marine containers to the U.S. military.
 As an indefinite quantity contract, there is no guarantee that the U.S. military will pay more than the minimum guarantee, which guaranteed amount is substantially below the total amount authorized under the contract.
 Thus, the expected revenues from the SDDC contract may not fully materialize.
-In addition, there is no guarantee that the U.S. military will exercise any option terms beyond those currently exercised or that we will be awarded an additional period in year 10 of the SDDC contract, which award is also subject to us performing at a certain level under the contract.
-If we do not perform in accordance with the terms of the SDDC contract, we may receive a poor performance report that would be considered by the U.S. military in exercising its options to extend the term of the contract and in making any future awards.
-Accordingly, we cannot be certain that the term of the SDDC contract will be extended or that we will be awarded any future government contracts.
+If we do not perform in accordance with the terms of the SDDC contract, we may receive a poor performance report that would be considered by the U.S. military in making any future awards.
+Accordingly, we cannot be certain that we will be awarded any future government contracts.